mtalha237/rust_dcf_simulator/README.md

 This project implements the Distributed Coordination Function used in IEEE802.11.
 It simulates the backoff mechanism and RTS/CTS to measure the probability of a succesful transmission as well as the throughput.
 I have used the article in [1] for all the calculations.

-This was a project that I have previously written in Phython and I re-wrote in Rust here.
+This was a project that I have previously written in Python and I re-wrote it in Rust here.

 All feedback is appreciated.